Dear Shareowners,

 General

-During the year under review, the Company has not transferred any amounts to reserves; not issued any equity shares with differential rights as to dividend, voting or otherwise; not issued any sweat equity shares to its Directors or Employees/shares under Employee Stock Option Scheme nor carried out any one time settlement with any bank or financial institution.
+During the financial year under review, the Company has not transferred any amounts to reserves; not issued any equity shares with differential rights as to dividend, voting or otherwise nor issued any sweat equity shares to its Directors or Employees.

 Acknowledgements